Solution to the puzzle Tracks.

 if __name__ == '__main__':

-# find path in the upper field and extract and print corresponding message from the bottom field of the puzzle
+# find path in the upper grid and extract and print corresponding message from the bottom grid of the puzzle

 path = search(start, finish, cols_in_left_part, cols_constr, left_rows_constr, right_rows_constr)